aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.17
+What's new in 0.18
 ------------------

-* The base class for online filters was added
+* The module activity containing base classes for different processing tools added.

 Modules
 -------